Tribute to Bob Winzeler, Jr.

 Even though our encounter was brief, it has left an indelible mark on my being.
 I am proud to be part of the Winzeler family, I am proud to be part of the Winzeler Way.
 My heartfelt sympathy is extended to the entire family with their loss of a true icon. --- Neal C.

-While still interviewing for a position with Winzeler Stamping Company, I had the distinct impression that no hiring would take place without Bob’s blessing.
+While still interviewing for a position with Winzeler Manufacturing Company, I had the distinct impression that no hiring would take place without Bob’s blessing.
 Wanting to make a good first impression I was doing my best to take everything in and pick up on any visual cues that may help me.
 When I arrived for the interview, the first thing I see is a fish with a cigar (!) hanging out of its mouth.
 I considered asking about it, but looking around I began to realize the eclectic décor continued on into Bob’s office where the many photographs and other memorabilia spoke volumes about the man.
 When formally introduced to Bob, he handed me a business card—which I still have—and the only thing it said was “The Big Chief”.
 And that’s exactly how I will remember Bob—larger than life and a story to tell. --- Karen B.